davide2894/react-reads/journal.md

 8:09am - was missing positon: fixed, left: 0 and top: 0.

 9:38 - implemented loader.
 Key was updating state befre and after API calls.

+10:04 - now dropdown is toggled on btn click and onBlur

+Task: should implement search feature now, while waiting for Roll feedback

+What should Search do?

+Check rubric and udacityREADME

+As user types:
+- input state updates
+-